adagio130/note/IELTS/homework/Ｗeek3.md

 Considering my delicate stomach, tea is my first(go-to) choice.
 Its fragrance is also attractive.

-I believe math is the subject which I pay my full passion to.
-Solving math problems can calm me down.
+I believe math was the subject which I paid my full passion to.
+Solving math problems could calm me down.

 Absolutely.
 I aim to be a humorous person.
 Making people giggle gives me a great sense of accomplishment.